Aynor, South Carolina

 Aynor is a small town in Horry County, South Carolina, United States, south of Galivants Ferry.
-The population was 560 at the 2010 census and estimated in 2018 to be 934.
-Aynor High School consistently ranks as one of the best schools in Horry County and South Carolina.
+As of the 2020 census, Aynor had a population of 974.
+It was estimated in 2018 to be 934.

 Geography

 Aynor is in northwestern Horry County, along U.S. Route 501, which leads 15 mi southeast to Conway, the county seat, and northwest 18 mi to Marion.
 Myrtle Beach is 29 mi to the southeast of Aynor via US 501.

 According to the United States Census Bureau, the town has a total area of 4.8 km2, all land.

 History

 Aynor was settled as the Eyknor's Farm in the mid-19th century under Jacob Eyknor.
 After a railway terminus was added along the railroad from Conway, the town was incorporated in 1913.
 It elected a mayor and town wardens (now town council members).
 Gabriel Edwards (1849–1938) was elected the first mayor in 1913 and again in 1923 for a non-consecutive second term.
 The town developed as a center for production of turpentine, tobacco, and cotton as commodity crops.